kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 ## Launch a Linux Virtual Machine

-VM allow you to reduce overhead, with multiple systems operating from the same console at the same time.
+Creating a VM makes it possible to allow multiple systems operating from the same console at the same time with less overhead.
 More over it allow the separation of software from the physical host computer.
-It is necessary to have at least **8 GB of RAM available** on your VM for running the server for this project.
+It is necessary to have at least **8 GB of RAM available** on your VM for running this project.

 For more information how to set up the VM that is hosted by AWS follow AWS Quick Start Guide [Launch a Linux Virtual Machine](https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/welcome.html)